slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"No matter what he does, every person on earth plays a central role in the history of the world.
 And normally he doesn't know it."
 -- Paulo Coelho*

+> *"There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self."
+-- Ernest Hemingway*

 > *"I myself am made entirely of flaws, stitched together with good intentions."
 -- Augusten Burroughs*

-A way to humble yourself is to put you in the position of being the weakest person in something during the day.

-### How to apologise
+### How to apologise?

 Quickly, specifically, sincerely.